Why you should be excited about Kubernetes 1.12?

 I’m a bit late writing about this release of Kubernetes.
 It's already their 3rd release of 2018.
 Looking over the release notes and playing around with the new features is clear that the focus of the last release (making internal improvements) is continued in this release.
-Most notable features for this release are the support for Azure Virtual Machine Scale Sets (VMSS) and my personal favorite kubelet TLS Bootstrap.
+The most notable features of this release are the support for Azure Virtual Machine Scale Sets (VMSS) and my personal favorite kubelet TLS Bootstrap.

 Let's dive in and look at the feature that I am most excited by in this release, TLS Bootstrapping for the kubelet.